katherineloor/r-para-novatos/_episodes/02-project-intro.md

 ---
-título: " Gerenciamento de projetos com RStudio"
+title: "Project Management With RStudio"
-ensino: 20
+teaching: 20
-exercícios: 10
+exercises: 10
-questões:
-- "Como eu posso gerenciar meus projetos no R ?"
-objetivos:
-- Ser capaz de criar projetos independentes com RStudio
+questions:
+- "How can I manage my projects in R?"
+objectives:
+- To be able to create self-contained projects in RStudio
-- TSer capaz de usar o git com o RStudio
+- To be able to use git from within RStudio
-pontos-chave:
-- "Utilizar o RStudio para criar e gerenciar projetos com bom layout."
-- "Tratar os dados apenas como arquivos de leitura."
+keypoints:
+- "Use RStudio to create and manage projects with consistent layout."
-- "Tratas as saídas como dispensáveis."
+- "Treat raw data as read-only."
-- "Separar as funções das aplicações."
+- "Treat generated output as disposable."
-- "Usar a versão de controle"
-source: Rmd
+- "Separate function definition and application."
+- "Use version control."
 ---

-## Introdução
+## Introdu??o

-O processo científico é de natureza incremental.
-Muitos projetos começam com notas ou códigos aleatórios e a partir disso surgem manuscritos.
-Eventualmente essas escritas e códigos se misturam.
+O processo cient?fico ? de natureza incremental.
+Muitos projetos come?am com notas ou c?digos aleat?rios e a partir disso surgem manuscritos.
+Eventualmente essas escritas e c?digos se misturam.
 <blockquote class="twitter-tweet"><p>Managing your projects in a reproducible fashion doesn't just make your science reproducible, it makes your life easier.</p>â€” Vince Buffalo (@vsbuffalo) <a href="https://twitter.com/vsbuffalo/status/323638476153167872">April 15, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>